AcmeGamers/business-runway-calculator/README.md

-# business-runway-calculator
+# About

-Ever wanted an app which could tell how your business is doing after 3 years or 10 years later?
-Now you can
+It is one of the old projects I built, so it still has some bugs, however, you can always list them in the issues ^^